truelyyours/RTFD/htb/Strutted/Solution - todo.md

 I tried the exploit in the above posts, but it does not work directly.
 The working of the exploit is also not straight forward.
 So, I look deeper into what causes the vulnerability and how can we craft our exploit.
 This post explains quite well: https://help.tanium.com/bundle/CVE-2024-31497/page/VERT/CVE-2024-53677/Understanding_Apache_Struts.htm.

+So, Struts has a series of Interceptor classes that run by default, including one called the `FileUploadInterceptor`.